 To reduce pre-eclampsia-related, and all-cause, maternal and perinatal mortality and major morbidity by 20% or more in intervention clusters in Ogun State (Nigeria), Maputo and Gaza Province (Mozambique), Sindh Province (Pakistan) and in Karnataka State (India).

 CLIP is divided into CLIP Feasibility Study, CLIP Pilot Trial and CLIP Definitive Trials.

-The CLIP Feasibility Study has been designed to explore prevailing enablers and barriers for the upcoming implementation of the CLIP cRCT.
-This study aims to show the feasibility of conducting the CLIP cRCT in selected sites.
+The CLIP Feasibility Study was designed to explore prevailing enablers and barriers for the upcoming implementation of the CLIP cRCT.
+This study aimed to show the feasibility of conducting the CLIP cRCT in selected sites.

 • Ogun State, Nigeria

 • Hyderabad and Matiari districts, Sindh Province, Pakistan